gabeklein/expressive-mvc/README.md

 ### 👾 Level 2 Clear!

 > Notice how our components remains completely independent from the logic sofar; it's a pretty big deal.
 >
-> If we want to modify or even duplicate our `ActionSequence`, with a new aesthetic or different verbiage, we don't need to copy or edit any of these actual behaviors. 🤯
+> If we want to modify or even duplicate our `ActionSequence`, with a new aesthetic or different verbiage, we don't need to copy or edit any of these behaviors. 🤯

 We can still take this forward however, becasue with classes, we can _share_ logic just as easily as reuse it.